 1/2 bottle water about a cup or so

-Mix first ingredients, add remaining ingredients.
+Combine the hydrogen peroxide and water, then add the remaining ingredients.
 Pour into a squirt bottle/sprayer.
 We used a repurposed water bottle.
 Use the entire solution, do not get in your pet’s eyes or nose.
 Allow to set up to 10 minutes, working the solution into his fur with your fingers.

 This works like Magic!
 The peroxide and baking soda neutralize the odor while the soap removes the oils that hold the smell.
-Skunk smell cannot be removed or washed off using tomato juice, ammonia or gasoline which only serve to mask the odor, rather than remove it.
+Skunk smell cannot be removed or washed off using tomato juice, ammonia, or gasoline which only serves to mask the odor, rather than remove it.

 Removing Smells from Inanimate Objects

-To Remove Smells from Patios, Decks or exterior Siding, spray the area liberally with Plain white vinegar, let it set a few minutes, then hose off with water.
+To remove skunk smells from patios, decks, or exterior siding, spray the area liberally with Plain white vinegar, let it sit a few minutes, then hose off with water.